 Monitoring third-, fourth- and possible fifth- party risks and those beyond should be embedded in resilience activities to enhance recovery in the event of a supply chain-related disruption.
 Monitoring further down the supply chain and understanding where concentrations of services may exist downstream is critical, especially in the current environment, where many high-value services are spread among a small number of providers.
 Finally, the C-suite should contemplate both the reshoring and redundancy of services, as well as the cost factor needed to operate safely and effectively during a resilience event.

-Taking Your Resilience Programme to the Next Level
+Taking Your Resilience Program to the Next Level

-A change in organisational culture will have the biggest impact on driving a firm’s resilience.
+A change in organizational culture will have the biggest impact on driving a firm’s resilience.
 To foster this cultural change, the C-suite should embrace these key ideas:

-- Involve the entire organisation in understanding, enhancing, and testing resilience.
+- Involve the entire organization in understanding, enhancing, and testing resilience.
 This inclusion is a primary driver of a cultural shift.

 - Key decisions around project selection, technology implementation and other key functions of the firm should consider how those decisions impact the firm’s ability to recover from an event so that consumers are not harmed in the end.

-Ultimately, for the C-suite, knowing where the organisation stands on the resiliency scale is a primary step towards building an effective operational resilience programme.
-This effort will inform how much work needs to be done (and obviously cost), and also increase the C-suite’s understanding of the organisation’s resilience capabilities, thereby helping it to set appropriate expectations with regulators, the board, customers, employees and all stakeholders.
+Ultimately, for the C-suite, knowing where the organization stands on the resiliency scale is a primary step towards building an effective operational resilience program.
+This effort will inform how much work needs to be done (and obviously cost), and also increase the C-suite’s understanding of the organization’s resilience capabilities, thereby helping it to set appropriate expectations with regulators, the board, customers, employees and all stakeholders.